harshjn/MechanicalMemorySimulation/Oct18/Readme.md

-In this file, we look at the generation of mechanical memory in frictional contacts in a collapsed hexagonal mesh.
-The mesh is contained in the volume and surface mesh.
+In this file, we look at the generation of mechanical memory in frictional contacts in a collapsed hexagonal mesh in two-dimensions.
+The mesh is constrained in 2D.
+The volume and surface mesh files for the hexagonal mesh are vol.msh and surf.msh respectively.
 These mesh files were generated via gmsh.